ForgeRock/forgeops-cli/docs/forgeops_install_apps.md

 ```

-      # Install the ForgeRock apps listed in the "latest" release of the forgeops repository.
+            # Install the ForgeRock "apps" in the default namespace.
             forgeops install apps

-      # Install the ForgeRock apps listed in a specific release of the forgeops repository.
+            # Install the ForgeRock "apps" in a given namespace.
-      forgeops install apps --tag 2020.10.28-AlSugoDiNoci
+            forgeops install apps --namespace mynamespace
 ```

 ### Options